zzau13/v_escape/README.md

 Crate v_escape provides a macro `new_escape!` that define a `struct` with escaping functionalities.
-These macros are optimized using simd by default, but this can be alter using sub-attributes.
+These macros are optimized using simd by default, but this can be altered using sub-attributes.

 ## Documentation